nateGeorge/IDmyDog/README.md

 ### Install Python packages
 This assumes you already have Python 2.7 and pip installed.

-You will need the following packages installed to work through this project:
+You will need the following pPython ackages installed to work through this project:
 * Scrapy (for scraping akc.org for a list of breed names and pics)
 * mahotas (for calculating Haralick textures)
 * imutils (image operations convenience functions)